The Ultimate Guide to Self-Serve Onboarding in the Product-Led Era

 Here at Userpilot, for example, I send each of our customers a personalized video in the introductory email they get when they sign up.

 It’s a little touch that goes a long way.
-Our customers often tell us how much they love their video message.
-It’s a great way of strengthening the relationship from day one.
+Our customers often tell us how much they love the video message.
+It’s a great way of strengthening the relationship from day one and, eventually, turn them into power users.

 Another example is from Baremetrics.
 Corey offers personalized demos to users.